The Fun Dare: 12 Dates in 12 Days

 Day 12: Check Something Off Your Bucket List.
 You and your spouse both have bucket lists, don’t you?
 Well, find something on there that’s doable for you both to do and help cross one thing off each of your bucket lists…together.
 I can’t think of a better way to end your Fun Dare than with helping one another fill one of your lifelong goals.

 QUESTION: So tell us, are you going to take the challenge?
 What do you think will be your first date?
+(Share your response on our community Facebook page with over 1 million members.)

 P.S.
 If you have an anniversary coming up, this is a FANTASTIC gift to give your husband.
 Begin your anniversary twelve days early and save your best date for last.